Department of Computer Science

 G14, Ashton Building, University of Liverpool

 I am a Senior Fellow of the HEA.
 My teaching at Liverpool currently focuses on HPC (high performance computing), Data Science/Big Data and AI, with my research centred on energy efficient perfomant computing.
-I am a member Infrastructure subgroup of 'Digital' Research Theme at the University of Liverpool, run the UG Year in Industry Placements for the Department of Computer Science, am the contact point for HPC within the Computer Science department.
+I am a member Infrastructure subgroup of 'Digital' Research Theme at the University of Liverpool, supported the UG Year in Industry Placements for the Department of Computer Science (2019-2020), am the contact point for HPC within the Computer Science department.

 I'd be happy to receive enquiries for PhD candidancy in the topics discussed below.